jez/blog/source/_posts/2015-03-10-noteworthy-dotfile-hacks.markdown

 ## `ssh`

-My hostname on every machine I ssh to for school is `jezimmer`, but there are countless servers I can ssh into (7 for `unix.andrew.cmu.edu`, 99+ for `ghc*.ghc.andrew.cmu.edu`, 10 for 15-213, the list goes on).
+My username on every machine I ssh to for school is `jezimmer`, but there are countless servers I can ssh into (7 for `unix.andrew.cmu.edu`, 99+ for `ghc*.ghc.andrew.cmu.edu`, 10 for 15-213, the list goes on).
 [These lines][ssh-jezimmer] enable me to ssh to any of those machines with just a